 - Look for the LAN game under your friend and click on Join.

-Needless to say, this method is rather complex and can be annoying to ensue, especially when your friends live long distances apart.
+This method is rather complex and annoying, especially when your friends live long distances apart.
 Therefore, we recommend you go for the Xbox Gold Live subscription instead.

-All in all, it is not really worth going for offline multiplayer unless you have the requirements pinned down without active effort.
-Needless to say, the setup is possible, therefore, don’t hesitate to go for it for the sake of having fun in the multiplayer!
+It is not worth going for offline multiplayer unless you have the requirements pinned down without active effort.
+The setup is possible; therefore, don’t hesitate to go for it for the sake of having fun in the multiplayer!